-It is important to attend court even if you haven't got a lawyer.
+It is important to attend court even if you don't have a lawyer.

 Note:

 If you need an interpreter, it is important to tell the court as soon as possible, so that an appropriate interpreter can be arranged ahead of time.